Erkaman/erkaman.github.io/src/tess_opt.md

 is expensive, is because it has to be evaluated for every single fragment that the geometry covers.

-But is it really to evaluate it for every single fragment?
+But is it really necessary to evaluate it for every single fragment?
 Maybe it could be enough to evaluate it for the vertices of the geometry, and then in the fragment shader we interpolate between the values computed at the vertices?
 Let us try that idea out!
 So, let us try optimizing the